raganwald/raganwald.github.com/_posts/2018-08-03-eight-queens.md

 ### separating concerns

-The crux of my "insight" is realizing that the number of unique choices of eight distint squares is much smaller than `64^8`.
+The crux of my "insight" is realizing that the number of unique choices of eight distinct squares is much smaller than `64^8`.
 For starters, if we eliminate the cases where two queens are on the same square, we're already down from `64^8` to `64!/56!` (`64*63*62*61*60*59*58*57`).
 That reduces the search space to 178,462,987,637,760 candidates, about half as many as the original pure brute force.

 But we also don't care about the ordering, so what we want are [combinations], not permutations.
 That reduces our search space again, down to `64!/(8!*56!)`, or 4,426,165,368 ways to choose 8 squares from 64.